wrightben/languages/python/CS50P - HarvardX/Final Project/README.md

+[!NOTE]
-## This was my final project for Harvard (edX) CS50’s Introduction to Programming with Python
+This was my final project for Harvard (edX) CS50’s Introduction to Programming with Python

 ## Design Considerations